-So, when will the Jacobian vanish?
-The Jacobian will vanish when s equal to 0.
-So, J equal to 0 when s equal to 0.
-So, this was the configuration like this.
-So, our chain so from here if I start moving of course, the link lengths look a little different.
-So, when I start rotating the link 2 in the clockwise direction; there will come situation where this revolute pair will start going into the prismatic pair.

-So, forgetting about the physical problems or the constructional problems we can say that when this revolute pair gets into the prismatic pair if it can then; s equal to 0 in that case that is a singular configuration of the mechanism.
-So, in this singular configuration irrespective of the value of s dot theta 2 dot goes to 0.
-So, at this configuration theta 2 dot must be 0 you cannot move the link 2 you cannot rotate it further.
-It must only move it can only reverse direction; that means, it can go only in the counterclockwise direction it cannot go any further in the clockwise direction.
+So, when will the Jacobean vanish?
+The Jacobean will vanish when s equal to 0.
+So, j equal to 0 when S equal to 0.
+So, this was the configuration like this so, our chain so, from here if I start moving of course, the link lengths look a little different.
+So, when I start rotating the link 2 in the clockwise direction, there will come a situation where this revolute pair will start going into the prismatic pair.
+So, forgetting about the physical problems or the constructional problems, we can say that when this revolute pair gets into the prismatic pair if it can.
+Then S equal to 0 in that case that is a singular configuration of the mechanism.
+So, in this singular configuration irrespective of the value of S dot theta 2 dot goes to 0.

-Whatever be the value of s so not s dot it has to reverse direction.
-The other singular configuration is for the Jacobian is when.
-So, here I have the Jacobian inverse.
-So, this s equal to 0 is the singularity of the Jacobian.
-When you look at Jacobian inverse Jacobian inverse is equal to 0.
-So, when theta 2 is equal to 0 or pi radian.
-You can very easily see because the numerator of Jacobian inverse has this sine theta 2.
-So, that will vanish whenever theta 2 is 0 or pi and what are the configurations at which this will happen.
+So, at this configuration, theta 2 dot must be 0 you cannot move the link to, you cannot rotate it further, it must only move it can only reverse direction; that means, it can go only in the counterclockwise direction it cannot go any further in the clockwise direction.
+Whatever be the value of S so, or s dot?
+It has to reverse direction the other singular configuration is for the Jacobean is when.
+So, here I have the Jacobean inverse.
+So, So, this s equal to 0 is the singularity of the Jacobean.
+When you look at Jacobean inverse, Jacobean inverse is equal to 0.
+When theta 2 is equal to 0 or pi radian.
+You can very easily see because the numerator of Jacobean inverse has this sine theta 2.

-So, when theta 2 equal to 0; so, this is one configuration here theta 2 equal to 0 and theta 2 is equal to pi gives us this configuration.
+So, that will vanish whenever theta 2 is 0 or pi.
+And what are the configurations at which this will happen?
+So, when theta 2 equal to 0 so, this is one configuration.
+Here theta 2 equal to 0 and theta 2 is equal to pi gives us this configuration.
 So, theta 2 equal to pi radian gives us this configuration.
-So, what happens here, irrespective of the value of theta 2 dot s dot is 0.
-So, which means this actuator now cannot expand any further it must reverse.
+So, what happens here?
+Irrespective of the value of theta 2 dot S dot is 0.
+So, which means this actuator now cannot expand any further, it must reverse.
 So, it reaches a 0 velocity and it must now reverse back.

-So, in other words here this while this link can rotate this distance the distance s the rate of change of distance s is 0.
-For example, if I move the link 2 in the clockwise direction then s at this configuration s dot is 0, but as you keep moving as the link two comes to such a position.
-So, s will contract so s dot will be negative.
-If you move in the other direction there also s dot must contact.
+So, in other words, here this while this link and rotate the this distance the distance s the rate of change of distance s is 0.

+For example, if I move the link 2 in the clockwise direction, then S at this configuration, S dot is 0.
+But, as you keep moving as the link to comes to such a position.
+So, S will contract.
+So, S dot will be negative if you move in the other direction there also S dot must contact.
 So, exactly at this configuration s dot is 0.
-So, it has to reverse direction s has to reverse its direction.
+So, it has to reverse direction S has to reverse it is direction.

-So, we have looked at the input output velocity relations for the 3R1P chain of type II and obtained these linear velocity relations between the angular rate and the rate of expansion of the prismatic actuator.
-We have introduced or looked at this concept of Jacobian we found the expression of Jacobian following the analytical approach.
-And we have compared it with Jacobian obtained from the method of IC's or instantaneous center of rotation.
-And we have also discussed about the singularity of the Jacobian and the corresponding dead center configurations.
+So, we have looked at the input output velocity relations for the chain of type 2.
+And obtained these linear velocity relations between the angular rate and the rate of expansion of the prismatic actuator.
+We have introduced or looked at this concept of Jacobean we found the expression of Jacobean following the analytical approach.
+And we have compared it with Jacobean obtained from the method of ICs or instantaneous center of rotation.
+And we have also discussed about the singularity of the Jacobean and the corresponding dead center configurations.